RedNigel/Queensland-gaming-machines/README.md

 * Find friends to help

 Questions to answer
-1. Has there been a change in numbers of EGMs over tim (annual) and over geography (state)?
+1. Has there been a change in numbers of EGMs over time (annual) and over geography (state)?
 2. Has the distribution of EGMs changed?
 Local Government Areas (Councils)
 3. General finance queries: